allyourcodebase/pipewire/README.md

 For more information, see [src/wrap](src/wrap).

-*This project follows the pristine tarball approach: no modifications are required to the upstream Pipewire source.*
+This project follows the pristine tarball approach.
+No modifications are required to the upstream Pipewire source.

 ## Status

 You can run the `video-play` example with `zig build video-play` to see the current webcam feed.
 This currently works without Pipewire accessing the dynamic linker, but the example executable isn't fully static since it relies on SDL.
 I plan to port the example away from SDL so that this can be changed.

 Only the Pipewire plugins/modules required for this example are currently built.
-To use other parts of the Pipewire API, you may need to add more symbols to [src/wrap](src/wrap/dlfcn.zig).
+To use other parts of the Pipewire API, you may need to add more symbols to [src/wrap/dlfcn.zig](src/wrap/dlfcn.zig).